 However, if for some reason a rebuild rule is triggered and involves a missing tool, missing will notice it and warn the user.
 Besides the warning, when a tool is missing, missing will attempt to fix timestamps in a way that allows the build to continue.
 For instance, missing will touch configure if autoconf is not installed.
-When all distributed files are kept under CVS, this feature of missing allows a user with no maintainer tools to build a package off CVS, bypassing any timestamp inconsistency implied by 'cvs update'.
+When all distributed files are kept under version control, this feature of missing allows a user with no maintainer tools to build a package off its version control repository, bypassing any timestamp inconsistency (implied by e.g. 'cvs update' or 'git clone').